acalzadaa/spring-kafka/README.md

 ### Connect to Kafka single instance

-- *docker exec -it "container id" bash/sh*
+- use docker: *docker exec -it "container id" bash/sh*
+- or docker-compose: *docker-compose exec -it broker bash*

 - p.e docker exec -it broker bash